Practical considerations for variable screening in the super learner: Numerical experiments

-We compared three main prediction algorithms: the lasso, the Super Learner without including the lasso in its library of candidate learners [referred to as SL (-lasso)] and the Super Learner including the lasso (referred to as SL).
-For the two Super Learner approaches, we further considered four possible sets of screening algorithms that were fit prior to any learners: no screens; a lasso screen only; rank correlation, univariate correlation, random forest, and lasso screens (referred to as ``All'' screens); and all possible screens except the lasso [referred to as ``All (-lasso)''].
-Tuning parameters for the screening algorithms depended on the total number of features, except for the lasso screen, which always removed variables with zero regression coefficient based on a tuning parameter selected by 10-fold cross-validation.
-For $p = 10$, we considered a screen that selected all variables and a univariate correlation screen that removed variables with outcome-correlation-test p-value less than 0.2.
-For $p > 10$, the rank correlation screens removed variables outside of the top 10, 25, or 50 ranked correlation-test p-values; the univariate correlation screen removed variables with p-value less than 0.2 or 0.4; and the random forest screen removed variables outside of the top 10 or 25 most-important variables, ranked by the random forest variable importance measure \citep{breiman2001}.
-We finalized our Super Learner specification by using five-fold cross-validation to choose the optimal combination of learners that minimized the non-negative least squares loss (for continuous outcomes) or log-likelihood loss (for binary outcomes).
+We compared several main prediction algorithms: the lasso, the cSL without including the lasso in its library of candidate learners [referred to as cSL (-lasso)], the cSL including the lasso (referred to as cSL), and the dSL with and without the lasso in its library of candidate learners (referred to as dSL and dSL (-lasso), respectively).
+For the super learner approaches, we further considered four possible sets of screeners that were fit prior to any learners: no screeners; a lasso screener only; rank correlation, univariate correlation, random forest, and lasso screeners (referred to as ``All'' screeners); and all possible screeners except the lasso [referred to as ``All (-lasso)''].
+Tuning parameters for the screeners depended on the total number of features, except for the lasso screener, which always removed variables with zero regression coefficient based on a tuning parameter selected by 10-fold cross-validation.
+For $p = 10$, we considered a screener that selected all variables and a univariate correlation screener that removed variables with outcome-correlation-test p-value less than 0.2.
+For $p > 10$, the rank correlation screeners removed variables outside of the top 10, 25, or 50 ranked correlation-test p-values; the univariate correlation screener removed variables with p-value less than 0.2 or 0.4; and the random forest screener removed variables outside of the top 10 or 25 most-important variables, ranked by the random forest variable importance measure \citep{breiman2001}.

+We finalized our cSL specification following the guidelines specified in \citet{phillips2023}.
+First, because we were interested in estimating the true continuous prediction function for both continuous and binary outcomes, we estimated the $V$-fold cross-validated least squares loss (for continuous outcomes) or log-likelihood loss (for binary outcomes); we then used the non-negative least squares (NNLS) or non-negative log-likelihood metalearner to obtain the optimal convex combination of these learners, respectively.
 We used stratified cross-validation \citep{kohavi1996} in the binary-outcome case.
+We used nested cross-validation in all cases to estimate the performance of the cSL and all individual screener-learner pairs.
+Second, we computed the effective sample size $n_\text{eff}$, and based our choice of $V$ on the flowchart in Figure 1 of \citet{phillips2023}; the values of $V$ are provided below.
+Finally, our library of screener-learner pairs specified above was designed to be computationally feasible and adapt to high dimensions and different underlying true regression functions.